Call for Participation in the Blue Waters Student Internship Program

 program provides a student stipend totaling $5000, a two-week intensive high-performance

-computing workshop, and travel to the Blue Waters Symposium 2015.
+computing workshop, and, for select students, travel to the Blue Waters Symposium 2017.

 This program provides support for undergraduate internship activities at any accredited degree

 granting institution in the United States.
 The internships awarded through this program may be

 to students working with a faculty mentor on their home campus, or at another campus.

 Interested faculty need to create a position description, and can specify a particular student

 that the position is intended for, or may select a qualified applicant with Blue Waters

 How can I promote the Blue Waters Student Internship Program?